 PRIMARY HEALTH CARE FACILITES

-53 out of 55** MoH PHC centers are fully functioning and the other 2 are not as they were destroyed.
-The 1O PHC centers converted to emergency evacuation centers have returned to normal working hours.
-All UNRWA centers have resumed normal functioning.
+53 out of 55** MoH PHC centres are fully functioning and the other 2 are not as they were destroyed.
+The 1O PHC centres converted to emergency evacuation centres have returned to normal working hours.
+All UNRWA centres have resumed normal functioning.

 There has been a significant increase observed in the attendance at PHC clinics for immunization services as compared to pre-27 December averages.
-UNRWA is providing catch-up immunization sessions at their immunization centers.
+UNRWA is providing catch-up immunization sessions at their immunization centres.

-All MoH facilities have resumed regular working hours since the 18 January ceasefires.
+All MoH facilities have resumed regular working hours since the 18 January ceasefire.
 Trauma counseling activities are being provided to wounded patients and their families in addition to people living in the most affected areas.
-Other regular MoH services are functioning at community MoH centers and the psychiatric hospital.
+Other regular MoH services are functioning at community MoH centres and the psychiatric hospital.

 The epidemiological surveillance system has resumed its activities, although with all preexisting limitations, especially related to fragmentation of the system and lack of resources.